Go paperless in the UK:

 Zoho Sign effectively offers document timestamping or Qualified Electronic Seals through its partnership with Uanataca, a QTSP recognised in the EU.
 This helps validate the authenticity of a digital signature and aids in verifying that the signed document existed in the given form at the time of signing and remains unaltered.

-Uanataca for businesses in the EU
+Uanataca for businesses in the UK

 Conclusion